 The eyelid is composed of multiple layers.
 Superficial layers to deep layers include the following: skin, muscles of protraction/orbicularis, orbital septum, orbital fat, retraction muscles, tarsus, and conjunctiva.
 The skin in relation to other skin is much thinner along the eyelid.
 Multiple nerves supply the eyelid.
-The superior lid's nerves are the infratrochlear, supratrochlear, supraorbital and lacrimal nerves of V1.
+The superior lid's nerves are the infratrochlear, supratrochlear, supraorbital, and lacrimal nerves of V1.
 The nerves of the lower eyelid are the infratrochlear and infraorbital nerve of V2.
-The blood supply to both of the lids is created by an anastomosis of the lateral and medial palpebral arteries.
+The blood supply to both of the lids is created by anastomosis of the lateral and medial palpebral arteries.
 These arteries branch off the lacrimal artery and ophthalmic artery.

 In general, the lower lid is supported by the tarsus, orbicularis, lid retractors, and canthal tendons.
 The canthal ligaments and tarsal plate horizontally stabilize the lid.
 The weakening of these structures permits the inversion of the lid.
 The lid retractors support the eyelid vertically.
 In the upper lid, the levator aponeurosis and Mueller's muscle provide this role.
 The lower lid retractors connect to the orbicularis muscle and skin overlying the muscle.
 As these extensions weaken, the preseptal orbicularis can move superiorly and supersede the pretarsal muscle causing the eyelid margin to rotate against the eye.
 Orbital fat content and overall volume decrease with age or after injury, often resulting in enophthalmos.
-The greater space between the eye and the eyelid creates a lid laxity or the ability for the greater orbicularis override driving an entropion to develop.
+The greater space between the eye and the eyelid creates a lid laxity or the ability for the greater orbicularis override driving entropion to develop.

-A patient who is unable to tolerate the procedure or have not attempted medical management.
+Contraindications include patients who are unable to tolerate the procedure or have not attempted medical management.
 Medical management of the underlying etiology needs to be controlled first, and then surgical correction can be considered.
-If inflammation or infection are not controlled, the prognosis is worse, higher risk of complications, and can often progress.
+If inflammation or infection is not controlled, the prognosis is worse, higher risk of complications, and can often progress.